 Invests in UK government and sterling corporate bonds to broadly match the changes in non increasing and fixed increase annuity prices.
+Both of these take into account the approach that companies take to ESG issues.
 A bond is like a loan to an organisation which in return pays interest on that loan and then repays the amount borrowed.
 Bonds are usually issued either by companies or governments.
 While the rate of return expected on this fund is lower than the equity and diversified funds, it is also expected to rise and fall in value less sharply.